 - Changes in sleep patterns: Stress may result in sleeping too little, too much, or constantly waking up at night.
 If you find yourself constantly tired during the day, it could suggest that your sleep has been less than ideal.
 It may be worthwhile to get a smartwatch that can help track sleeping patterns and spot any irregularities

 - Appetite Issues: Everyone has different coping mechanisms for stress.
 Some may totally reject food while some may find comfort in binge eating.
 If you are losing or gaining weight in a very short amount of time, it could be a sign of excessive stress

-- Digestive issues: Stress can cause constipation or diarrhoea, and yet we often pin it down to something we ate that that caused the diarrhoea or try to increase our intake of fibre to combat constipation.
+- Digestive issues: Stress can cause gastrointestinal issues, such as constipation or diarrhoea.
 The link between your gut and brain is closer than you think and there is even a name for it, known as the “gut-brain axis.”

 - Feeling anxious or restless: You might experience sensations of dizziness, rapid breathing, or a fast heartbeat.

 - Lacking motivation: You may feel a lack of focus in whatever you do, even activities that you have previously enjoyed

 - Easily irritated or angered: Stress can constantly put you on edge and even the smallest events or things that others say may trigger an anger response.
 If you find yourself suddenly quarrelling a lot, it may be a symptom of stress that has manifested into arguments with loved ones.

 6 Practical Tips To Relieve Stress